 Common clove trees grow approximately 25 feet (8 m.) tall, but hybrid cultivars usually only grow to 15 feet (5 m.) tall.
-With regular trimming, clove trees can also be grown in pots indoors or on the patio, like ficus or dwarf fruit trees.
+With regular trimming, clove trees can also be grown in pots indoors or on the patio, like Ficus or dwarf fruit trees.

 Methods for Propagating Clove Trees

 It is also very important to note that dried out clove seeds are not viable and will not germinate.
 It is recommended that clove seeds be planted immediately or within one week of their harvest.
-Seeds that are not planted right away should be left in the flower bud until they can be planted, this helps them remain moist and viable.
+Seeds that are not planted right away should be left in the flower bud until they can be planted; this helps them remain moist and viable.

 Clove seeds should be lightly scattered on the surface of a moist, rich potting mix.
 Do not bury the seeds; they will germinate right on the soil surface.
-Seed tray or pots should then be covered will a clear lid or clear plastic to retain the proper moisture and humidity.
+Seed tray or pots should then be covered with a clear lid or clear plastic to retain the proper moisture and humidity.